PDOK/webservices-workshop/src/WORKSHOP.md

 ![GeoJSON layer](images/geojson_layer.png "GeoJSON layer")

-With a simple modification of the style function the labelling can be made dynamic, based on the exent of the current view, this way all features in the current view are labelled:
+With a simple modification of the style function the labelling can be made dynamic, based on the exent of the current view, this way all features in the current view are labelled.
+You can replace the `var labelPoint` in the `function styleFunc`:

 ```javascript
 var labelPoint = multiLineString.getClosestPoint(getCenter(map.getView().calculateExtent(map.getSize())))